fxbriol/fxbriol.github.io/_pages/about.md

 1. Our paper on "Convergence Rates for a Class of Estimators Based on Stein's Identity" has been accepted for publication at [Bernoulli](http://www.bernoulli-society.org/index.php/publications/bernoulli-journal/bernoulli-journal).

-1. Our paper on [*Stein Points*](https://arxiv.org/abs/1803.10161) was recently uploaded to arXiv.
-This paper proposes a method for obtaining representative samples from complex posteriors using Stein's method.
+1. I have two papers accepted at this year's edition of ICML; the first paper is on [*Stein Points*](https://arxiv.org/abs/1803.10161), a method to efficiently sample from complex posteriors, and the second is on [Bayesian Quadrature for Multiple Related Functions](https://arxiv.org/abs/1801.04153), an algorithm to compute the integral of several correlated functions simultaneously.